UKForeignOffice/lists/docs/connecting-to-test-db.md

 # Connecting to test environment database

 In order to connect to the test environment database you will need to be connected to the VPN.
-You will also need to source the `aws_helper_cyb.sh` script from the `configuarable-forms-infrastructure` repo and have `Kubernetes` and `Kubectl` installed.
+You will also need to source the `aws_helper_cyb.sh` script from the [UKForeignOffice/configurable-forms-infrastructure](https://github.com/UKForeignOffice/configurable-forms-infrastructure) repo and have `Kubernetes` and `Kubectl` installed.

 Please make sure you have your username and password set up and to hand, without these you will not be able to access the server.